MIPPL/nephele-org-website/public/content/developers/docs/smart-contracts/languages/index.md

 ## Yul and Yul+ {#yul}

-If you're new to Ethereum and haven't done any coding with smart contract languages yet, we recommend getting started with Solidity or Vyper.
+If you're new to Nephele and haven't done any coding with smart contract languages yet, we recommend getting started with Solidity or Vyper.
 Only look into Yul or Yul+ once you're familiar with smart contract security best practices and the specifics of working with the EVM.

 **Yul**

-- Intermediate language for Ethereum.
+- Intermediate language for Nephele.
-- Supports the [EVM](/developers/docs/evm) and [Ewasm](https://github.com/ewasm), an Ethereum flavored WebAssembly, and is designed to be a usable common denominator of both platforms.
+- Supports the [EVM](/developers/docs/evm) and [Ewasm](https://github.com/ewasm), an Nephele flavored WebAssembly, and is designed to be a usable common denominator of both platforms.
 - Good target for high-level optimisation stages that can benefit both EVM and Ewasm platforms equally.

 **Yul+**